sendgrid/docs/source/Integrate/Tutorials/Zapier/sending_when_new_firebase_child_records_added.md

 ---
 seo:
-  title: Sending SendGrid Email When new Firebase Child Records Are Added
+  title: Sending SendGrid Email When New Firebase Child Records Are Added
   description:
   keywords:
-title: Sending SendGrid Email When new Firebase Child Records Are Added
+title: Sending SendGrid Email When New Firebase Child Records Are Added
 weight: 0
 layout: page
 navigation: